newrelic/infra-integrations-sdk/docs/v3tov4.md

 `func AddCustomAttributes(e *Event, customAttributes []attribute.Attribute)`

-In SDK v4, you need to use this other method for adding a single attribute
+In SDK v4, you need to use this method on the Event for adding a single attribute

 `func (e *Event) AddAttribute(key string, value interface{})`